My Student's Bill

 Unfortunately the university cannot send these notifications to another email address (including a parent's email address).
 For this reason, we highly recommend that your student check his or her UC email account often.
 Failure to check, receive or act upon a billing notification does not remove your student's financial obligation to the university.

-Bills are due 5 days before each semester.
+Bills are due five days before the beginning of each semester.
 The bill due date will be listed on your student's billing statement.
 The university will not remove your student from the current semester's classes if the bill is not paid.
-However, please be aware that if your student does not pay the bill, the university will charge your student a monthly late payment charge, which is a combination of a flat $50 late payment fee + 1.5% interest on balances greater than $200 .
-In addition, service blocks may be assessed which would block registration for future semesters, prevent printing of transcripts, and other services.
+However, please be aware that if your student does not pay the bill, the university will charge your student a monthly late payment charge, which is a combination of a flat $50 late payment fee + 1.5% interest on balances greater than $200.
+In addition, service blocks may be assessed which would block registration for future semesters, prevent printing of transcripts and other services.

 Parents and other third parties can view or make a payment towards a student's bill if the student grants them access.
 To gain access, have the student click on Setup Parent Guest Access, located on the New Students or Parents main page, and follow the instructions.
 Once the parent/payer has is granted access, the party can log into Catalyst to view and pay the bill.